-- ANATOMY.
-Lectures and recitations three hours each week throughout the term and two hours daily in the dissecting room after October 1st. - PHYSIOLOGY.
-Lectures and recitations three hours each week throughout the term. - 3.
-CHEMISTRY (ORGANIC) AND TOXICOLOGY.
-Lectures and recitations two hours each week and two hours each week in laboratory work throughout the term. - MATERIA MEDICA AND THERAPEUTICS.
-Three lectures and recitations each week throughout the term. - 5.
-PATHOLOGY (GENERAL).
-Lecture or recitation one hour each week and two hours each week in the laboratory. - 6.
-Physical Diagnosis.
-Lecture one hour each week throughout the term. - 7.
-CLINICS: - a.
+- 1. ANATOMY.-Lectures and recitations three hours each week throughout the term and two hours daily in the dissecting room after October 1st. - 2.
+Physiology.-Lectures and recitations three hours each week throughout the term. - CHEMISTRY (ORGANIC) AND TOXICOLOGY.-Lectures and recitations two hours each week and two hours each week in laboratory work throughout the term. - 4.
+MATERIA MEDICA AND THERAPEUTICS.-Three lectures and recitations each week throughout the term. - 5.
+PATHOLOGY (GENERAL).-Lecture or recitation one hour each week and two hours each week in the laboratory. - 6.
+PHYSICAL DIAGNOSIS.-Lecture one hour each week throughout the term. - 7.
+HYGIENE-Lecture one hour each week throughout the term.

+CLINICS.-a.
 Medical.
-Two hours each week in the College. - b.
+Two hours each week in the College.
 Surgical.
 One hour each week in the College.

-Examinations will be held at the end of the Fall and Winter terms in all the work of this year, and will be final in Anatomy, Physiology, Chemistry, Materia Medica, and General Pathology.
+Examinations will be held at the end of the fall and winter terms in all the work of this year, and will be final in Anatomy, Physiology, Chemistry, Materia Medica, General Pathology and Hygiene.

 Students failing in any of the examinations of this year must pass such examinations either at the time of class examination before the ensuing session or during the Christmas vacation following.
-Students failing in more than one-third of the examinations will be required to take the entire work over again.
+Students failing in more than one third of the examinations will be required to take the entire work over again.

-Text books recommended, preference given to first name mentioned: Anatomy-Gray, Morris.
-Physiology-Kirke, Flint Materia Medica and Therapeutics-White (by Wilcox), Wood.
-Chemistry-Attfield, Mueller's Laboratory Guide.
-Pathology-Delafield and Prudden, Ziegler.
-Physical Diagnosis-Loomis.
+Text books recommended, preference given to first name mentioned: ANATOMY-Grav.
+Morris.
+PHYSIOL-OGY-Kirke, American Text Book, Foster.
+MATERIA MEDICA AND THERAPEUTICS-Wood, Bartholow, Mache, CHEMISTRY-Attfield, Mueller's Laboratory Guide.
+PATHOLOGY-Delafield and Prudden, Ziegler.
+PHYSICAL DIAGNOSIS-Loomis, Tyson.
+DICTIONARY--Duane.